 Who is the father of the computer?

-There are hundreds of people who have major contributions to the field of computing.
-The following sections detail the primary founding fathers of computing, the computer, and the personal computer we all know and use today.
+There are hundreds of people who have made major contributions to the field of computing.
+The following sections detail the primary founding fathers of computing, the computer, and the personal computer we use today.

-Charles Babbage was considered to be the father of computing after his invention and concept of the Analytical Engine in 1837.
-The Analytical Engine contained an Arithmetic Logic Unit (ALU), basic flow control, and integrated memory; hailed as the first general-purpose computer concept.
-Unfortunately, because of funding issues, this computer was never built while Charles Babbage was alive.
+Charles Babbage was considered the father of computing after his concept and invention of the Analytical Engine in 1837.
+The Analytical Engine contained an ALU (arithmetic logic unit), basic flow control, and integrated memory, hailed as the first general-purpose computer concept.
+Unfortunately, because of funding issues, this computer was not built while Charles Babbage was alive.

-However, in 1910 Henry Babbage, Charles Babbage's youngest son was able to complete a portion of the machine that could perform basic calculations.
-In 1991, the London Science Museum completed a working version of the Analytical Engine No 2.
-This version incorporated Babbage's refinements developed during the creation of the Analytical Engine.
+However, in 1910, Henry Babbage, Charles Babbage's youngest son, completed a portion of the machine that could perform basic calculations.
+In 1991, the London Science Museum completed a working version of the Analytical Engine No. 2.
+This version incorporated Babbage's refinements, which he developed while creating the Analytical Engine.

-Although Babbage never completed his invention in his lifetime, his radical ideas and concepts of the computer are what make him the father of computing.
+Although Babbage never completed his invention in his lifetime, his radical ideas and concepts of the computer make him the father of computing.

-There are several people who can be considered the father of the computer including Alan Turing, John Atanasoff, and John von Neumann.
-However, for the purpose of this document we're going to be considering Konrad Zuse as the father of the computer with his development of the Z1, Z2, Z3, and Z4.
+Several people can be considered the father of the computer, including Alan Turing, John Atanasoff, and John von Neumann.
+However, we consider Konrad Zuse as the father of the computer with the advent of the Z1, Z2, Z3, and Z4.

-Henry Edward Roberts coined the term "personal computer" and is considered to be the father of the modern personal computers after he released of the Altair 8800 on December 19, 1974.
-It was later published on the front cover of Popular Electronics in 1975 making it an overnight success.
-The computer was available as a kit for $439 or assembled for $621 and had several additional add-ons such as a memory board and interface boards.
-By August 1975, over 5,000 Altair 8800 personal computers were sold; starting the personal computer revolution.
+Henry Edward Roberts coined the term "personal computer" and is considered the father of modern personal computers after he released the Altair 8800 on December 19, 1974.
+It was later published on the front cover of Popular Electronics in 1975, making it an overnight success.
+The computer was available as a kit for $439 or assembled for $621 and had several additional add-ons, such as a memory board and interface boards.
+By August 1975, over 5,000 Altair 8800 personal computers were sold, starting the personal computer revolution.